-My 10-year-old daughter has the best story to tell at cocktail parties (I mean, future cocktail parties — it’s generally frowned upon for children to be on the cocktail circuit).
-She’s going to tell this story about how when she was 8 months old, her parents made a surprising decision to give her an entirely new name.
+My daughter is a tween these days, but she already has the best story to tell at future cocktail parties: The story of how, when she was 8 months old, her parents decided to give her an entirely new name.

-That’s right: For the first 8 months of her adorable little life, her name was Presley.
+Yep.
+For the first 8 months of her adorable little life, my daughter’s name was Presley.
 A perfectly lovely name.
-But at 8 months, her parents did a crazy 180 and changed it to Summer.
+But at 8 months, we her parents did a crazy 180 and changed it to Summer.
 Also a perfectly lovely name.
 So why did we do it?
 It all goes back to the first few days after she was born — and a cheesy TV teen drama called The O.C.
+Oh yes.

 More from SheKnows